Oil Supply and Water Supply Books

-Sioux Falls Scientists recommends the following books that describe the Oil Supply and the Water Supply.
+Sioux Falls Scientists recommend the following books that describe the Oil Supply and the Water Supply.

-Sioux Falls Scientists also recommends When the Rivers Run Dry.
-This is a lot scarier book.
-Let's just image a major city losing it's sanitary water supply for a week.
+Sioux Falls Scientists also recommend When the Rivers Run Dry.
+This is a much scarier book.
+Let's just imagine a major city losing its sanitary water supply for a week.
 In three days humans die without water.
-In least than a week there would be riots and anarchy and ten's of thousands would be dead.
+In less than a week, there would be riots and anarchy and tens of thousands would be dead.
 It would be almost impossible to truck in enough drinking water for millions of people.
-And when you brought it in people would try to kill you for it.
+And when you brought it in, people would try to kill you for it.
 Not something we want to live through, and we might well not live through it.
 Global Warming could well initiate this really happening in America.

 The books are all available from Amazon.com but you are free to obtain them from many other sources.
 Amazon offers them on their website along with many alternate sources, often less expensive.
 You are free to choose whatever source you please.
 The book links on the following pages point to the book location at Amazon.

-Sioux Falls Scientists recommends the oil supply book and water supply book described on the following 2 pages.
+Sioux Falls Scientists recommend the oil supply book and water supply book described on the following 2 pages.
 Also included is a link to TheOnlyGreenList website.

 - B-$20 Per Gallon: How the Inevitable Rise in the Price of Gasoline Will Change Our Lives for the Better